newsome-solutions-ltd/release-version-action/README.md

 `v1.0.0`, `v1.0.1` and `v1.1.0`, then the next version would be considered to be **`1.2.0`**.

 If in the above scenario, a user was to add a tag which does not conform to the expected format (e.g. `v1.A.0`), then this will be ignored.
-Similarly, if a tag is added which skips the current tag numbers, but where a later segment is incremented (e.g. `v1.3.1`), then this is not considered part of the same scheme, therefore is also ignored.

 ## Usage